Kit lens

-A kit lens is a "starter" lens which can be sold with an interchangeable-lens camera such as a single-lens reflex camera.
+A kit lens is a "starter" lens which can be sold with an interchangeable-lens camera such as a mirrorless camera or DSLR.
 It is generally an inexpensive lens priced at the lowest end of the manufacturer's range so as to not add much to a camera kit's price.
-The kit consists of the camera body, the lens, and various accessories usually necessary to get started in SLR photography.
-A kit lens can be sold by itself outside of a kit, particularly the ones that are moderately expensive; for instance a kit lens included in a prosumer SLR kit is often marketed as an upgrade lens for a consumer SLR.
-In addition, retailers often have promotions of standalone low-end SLR bodies without the lens, or a package that bundles the SLR body with one or two more expensive lenses.
+The kit consists of the camera body, the lens, and various accessories usually necessary to get started.
+A kit lens can be sold by itself outside of a kit, particularly the ones that are moderately expensive; for instance a kit lens included in a prosumer camera kit is often marketed as an upgrade lens for a consumer camera.
+In addition, retailers often have promotions of standalone low-end camera bodies without the lens, or a package that bundles a body with one or two more expensive lenses.

 Originally kit lenses were of normal focal length; more recently kit lenses tend to be inexpensive zoom lenses that range from medium wide angle to mid telephoto for added versatility.
 Prime lenses are generally faster (smaller f-number) than comparably priced zoom lenses, so the change to zoom lenses means that recent kit lenses are usually also slower (higher f-number).
 However, in most cases the inclusion of an inexpensive zoom lens is to maintain a low entry price and maximize usability for the beginner photographer.
 More expensive camera bodies are often paired with a likewise more expensive, thus possibly faster, lens.

-Originally high end SLRs were always sold body-only without a lens as most buyers were experienced users who already had lenses.
-Today however this is not always the case and even high end SLRs can be purchased with a lens, albeit an appropriately higher-quality lens.
-In these cases the typically uncomplimentary term "kit lens' is somewhat of a misnomer.
-Sometimes the lens is added by the retailer at a reduced price over separate body+lens pricing.
+Originally high end cameras were always sold body-only without a lens as most buyers were experienced users who already had lenses.
+Today however this is not always the case and even high end cameras can be purchased with a lens, albeit an appropriately higher-quality lens.
+In these cases the typically uncomplimentary term "kit lens" is somewhat of a misnomer.
+Sometimes the lens is added by the retailer at a reduced price compared to separate body and lens pricing.